Infectious Disease Specialist

 "Desire to understand and fight HIV - AIDS.
 Both scientific and clinical aspects.
 Human drama of medicine."

-A Phi Beta Kappa graduate of George Mason University with a bachelor’s degree in chemistry, Dr. Swiggard received his Ph.D. and M.D. degrees from a program jointly administered by The Rockefeller University, Memorial Sloan-Kettering Cancer Center, and Weill Cornell Medical College.
-His Ph.D. research mentor was the late Dr. Ralph Steinman, 2011 Nobel Laureate in Physiology or Medicine.
-His Internal Medicine residency and Infectious Diseases fellowship and postdoctoral training were at the Hospital of the University of Pennsylvania.
+A Phi Beta Kappa graduate of George Mason University with a bachelor’s degree in chemistry, Dr. Swiggard received her Ph.D. and M.D. degrees from a program jointly administered by The Rockefeller University, Memorial Sloan-Kettering Cancer Center, and Weill Cornell Medical College.
+Her Ph.D. research mentor was the late Dr. Ralph Steinman, 2011 Nobel Laureate in Physiology or Medicine.
+Her Internal Medicine residency and Infectious Diseases fellowship and postdoctoral training were at the Hospital of the University of Pennsylvania.